 How long does an RBC e-Transfer take?

 With Autodeposit enabled, funds arrive within minutes.
-Standard transfers with a security question are available to the recipient for 30 minutes to 30 days, depending on settings.
+Standard transfers with a security question are available to the recipient for up to 30 days, after which the transfer expires and the funds are returned to the sender.

 Can I cancel an RBC e-Transfer?